gophergala/gollage/README.md

 Ate lots of greasy breakfast foods, hangover successfully quelled.
 I think I've written code things, but I have no guarantee that anything does literally anything at all.

+## Day 7

+Ideas are starting to flow, pages are starting to form, morale is at an all-time high.
+Bathroom break imminent, caffeine likely to blame.